jedwards1211/metacave/README.md

               "isEntrance": true,           Optional - true if the station is an entrance, false (or omitted) if not

+              "isAboveGround": true,        Optional - true if the station is above ground, false (or omitted) if not

               "lrud": [5, 4, 0, 2],         Optional distances - the LRUDs at this
                                             station.
 They will also be associated with